The last two years have been a decisive moment for banks. The global pandemic had a significant impact on the acceleration of digital transformation.

 All know, not everyone implemented yet.
 According to Business Insider Intelligence, m-commerce will be almost half of the e-commerce market by 2024 (reaching a value of approx. $620.97 billion).

-In the following article, I That is another area for banks to target.
+That is another area for banks to target.

 When exploring new revenue streams, banks that don’t already offer m-commerce services should certainly consider it.